quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/other/upgrade-guide.md

 ## Calendar adapter support

-QCalendar v5 can work with Timestamp calendar adapters, such as Islamic Civil (Hijri) or Indian National (Saka), but this is opt-in.
+QCalendar v5 can work with Timestamp calendar adapters, such as Islamic Civil (Hijri), Indian National (Saka), or Hebrew, but this is opt-in.
 The QCalendar UI package does not install non-Gregorian adapter packages.
-Add only the adapters your app
+Add only the adapters your app uses:
-uses:

 ```bash
 pnpm add @timestamp-js/core @timestamp-js/calendar-islamic